 For the case of other related data such as application data or metadata, RTC endpoint shall use WebRTC Data Channel [29] and therefore support the encapsulation of SCTP over DTLS as defined in [30].

+NOTE: Annex A.2 provides definitions of metadata to support immersive media communication.
+The use of these metadata exchanges is FFS.

 End of changes